 This winter dog sweater from Ruffwear is a soft-shell design, featuring a breathable waterproof and windproof upper panel, and a fleece-lined lower panel to help retain core heat while shedding dirt and moisture.

-This form-fitting waterproof dog jacket is great if you love to run and hike with your dog and don’t want a looser jacket designed to be worn over a harness (as it doesn’t have a leash portal).
+This form-fitting waterproof dog sweater is great if you love to run and hike with your dog and don’t want a looser jacket designed to be worn over a harness (as it doesn’t have a leash portal).

 The close fit makes it perfect for trail running and hiking in wet conditions or where your dog needs that extra layer of warmth for longer adventures and doesn’t need a heavier-duty parka-style dog coat (as the belly section provides warmth but is not waterproof).